internetimagery/internetimagery.github.io/news/_posts/2014-06-03-users-section.md

-page_title: New Users Section and Messageboard
--
-date: 03/06/14
--
-description:
-You may have noticed the new button at the top right of the page.
-There is a new section added to the site in which some extra projects are housed.
--
+---
 title: New Users Section and Messageboard
--
-content:
+layout: post
+thumb: /img/posts/users_button.jpg
+---
 Brand new Users section!

 You may have noticed the new button at the top right of the page.
-There is a new section added to the site in which some extra projects are housed.
+There is a new section added to the site in which some extra projects are housed.<!-- more -->

 ####Click on it to join up! :)